- Overview and Highlights

 Meet the Curators

 Suzanne Boorsch is the Robert L. Solley Curator of Prints and Drawings at the Gallery.
 Her principal scholarly interest is in the Renaissance, especially in Italy and France.
-She is currently working on the upcoming exhibition Meant to Be Shared: Selections from the Arthur Ross Collection of European Prints at the Yale University Art Gallery, on view at the Gallery from December 2015 to April 2016.
+She recently produced the current exhibition Meant to Be Shared: Selections from the Arthur Ross Collection of European Prints at the Yale University Art Gallery, on view at the Gallery from December 2015 to April 2016.
 Previously, she and John Marciari were co-curators of the groundbreaking international loan exhibition Francesco Vanni: Art in Late Renaissance Siena (2013).
 Major earlier publications include The Engravings of Giorgio Ghisi (1985) and significant portions of the exhibition catalogues Andrea Mantegna (1992) and The French Renaissance in Prints (1994).
 In 2006 she published, with John Marciari, Master Drawings from the Yale University Art Gallery.Download CV

 Elisabeth (Lisa) Hodermarsky